Hebberly/Hebberly.github.io/README.md

 Biography and Experience

-Marketer lauching both software and hardware products covering AI, LLMs, Blockchain, SaaS, electronics, and semiconductor solutions for more than fifteen years.
+Marketer with more than fifteen years of experience launching software and hardware products covering AI, LLMs, blockchain, SaaS, electronics, and semiconductor solutions.
 I have experience leading marketing organizations and defining marketing strategy in startup environments.
-I am available for contract and long term projets.
+I am available for contract and long term projects.

 <b> Work Experience </b>  <a href="https://www.linkedin.com/in/hebbaa/"> Linkedin  </a>
 <b> Creative Work </b>    <a href="https://www.flickr.com/photos/audiblecolor/"> Flickr </a>